Sribhuvan-25/Sribhuvan-25/README.md

 - Intellij

 ### ✔️FINISHED PROJECTS ###
+- Heart Failure predictor which predicts whether an heart patient would die before their follow up period
-- House price predictor that which predicts prices using machine learning.
+- House price predictor which predicts prices using machine learning.
 - A photo gallery using Pexels API.
 - A webiste using GSAP library.

-### 😃AREAS TO BE PURSUED IN THE FUTURE ###
+### 😃INTERESTED AREAS ###
-- IOS Development
-- Autonomous cars
+- Machine Learning
 - Cloud Computing